GluuFederation/docs-ce-prod/3.1.3/source/authn-guide/passport.md

 var FacebookStrategy = require('./facebook');
 ```

-And then in setConfiguratins function, call the setCredentials
+Then in the `setConfigurations` function, call the setCredentials
 method if the strategy data is received.

 ```javascript